 We already mentioned the portability factor above, but this one is a bit more important.
 Screen Size is one of the pivotal factors that decide the usability of the laptop you are buying.
 Here too, the primary concern is the nature of purpose.

-6. Processor and RAM – The Two Pillars
+6. RAM vs Processor – The Two Pillars

 These two are the most important sections of this laptop buying guide.
-And, we should go in-detail about processors and RAM.
+And, we should go in-detail about RAM vs Processor.

 The Central Processing Unit – commonly referred to as the Processor – is what defines the speed and performance your laptop has.
 And, when it comes to the selection, you need to choose the best.
 As you know, different manufacturers use different processors in their devices.
 For instance, MacBook devices always come with high-end Intel Core processor while we see AMD Processors in the gaming-oriented laptops often.
 Before the final selection, you should know about all.